-Gobi Group.
-The extensive desert of central Asia, known as The Gobi, contains a number of brackish lakes, without outlets and fed by surface and underground streams from mountains such as the Altai Range shown in the background.
-The climate is cold except for a brief summer, and the bird-life consists largely of migrant species that go south for the winter, as the Demoiselle Grane, Great Bustard, and Ruddy Sheldrake.
+BIRD LIFE OF THE GOBI

+the winter, as the Demoiselle Crane, Great Bustard, and Ruddy Sheldrake.
 The Raven remains throughout the year.
-The interesting Sand-Grouse often travels long distances daily for water and has an irregular local migration.
+The interesting Sand-Grouse often travels long distances daily for water and has an irregular local

+migration.

 Palaearctic Alpine Group.
 The Zermatt Valley and the Matterhorn, in Switzerland, are shown with some of the characteristic birds of the upper Alps at timberline at 7000 feet elevation.
-Some of the species, like the Wall Creeper and the Snowfinch, probably reached the Alps from the Himalayas in prehistoric times

-GREAT AUK, or Gare Fowl, a bird now extinct.
-No living specimens have been recorded since 1844.
-(A mounted specimen in the American Museum) when these two now distant mountain ranges may have been continuous.
+Some of the species, like the Wall Creeper and the Snowfinch, probably reached the Alps from the Himalayas in prehistoric times when these two now distant mountain ranges may have been continuous.
 Others, like the Arctic Ptarmigan and Redpoll, may have come from the north, driven by the advancing ice of the Glacial Period.
-Still others are inhabitants of the lower elevations that have extended their ranges upward to the timberline.

-New Forest Group.
-The Palæarctic Zone or Old World North Temperate

-Zone corresponds to the Nearctic or North Temperate Zone of North America.
+Still others are inhabitants of the lower elevations that have extended their ranges upward to the timberline. or Old World North Temperate Zone corresponds to the Nearctic or North Temperate Zone of North America.
 The families of birds found in the two regions are much the same and some of the species are identical although their local names may differ.
-Occasionally the same name is applied to quite different species as in the case of the European and American robins.
-The group shows the famous "Roosevelt Walk" in the New Forest, in the Valley of the Itchen, in Hampshire, where Lord (then Sir Edward) Grey and Theodore Roosevelt watched the birds together in 1910.
+Occasionally the same name is applied to quite different species as in the case of the shows the famous "Roosevelt Walk" in the New Forest, in the Valley of the Itchen, in Hampshire, where Lord (then Sir Edward) Grey and Theodore Roosevelt watched the birds together in 1910.
 The group is dedicated to Lord Grey and was the gift of Mrs. Carll Tucker.
+Tundra Group.
+Churchill, Manitoba, on the western side of Hudson Bay, lies in what the New Forest Group.
+The Palæarctic Zone European and American robins.
+The group